Mark Appel: College career

 The Detroit Tigers selected Appel in the 15th round, with the 450th overall selection, of the 2009 Major League Baseball (MLB) draft.
 Appel did not sign, as he was committed to attend Stanford University.
 At Stanford, Appel received a scholarship to play college baseball for the Stanford Cardinal baseball team, competing in the Pac-10 Conference.
 Appel began his collegiate career as a reliever, making 24 relief appearances, but also starting three games.
 He had a 5.92 earned run average (ERA), as he allowed a .295 batting average against and only recorded 26 strikeouts in 38 innings pitched.
 He became a starting pitcher during his sophomore season.
-In the summer of 2010, he played for the Newport Gulls of the New England Collegiate Baseball League (NECBL), posting a 6–1 win–loss record and 1.87 ERA in n 43 1/3 innings.
+In the summer of 2010, he played for the Newport Gulls of the New England Collegiate Baseball League (NECBL), posting a 6–1 win–loss record and 1.87 ERA in 43 1/3 innings.

 As a sophomore for Stanford in 2011, Appel had a 6–7 win-loss record with a 3.02 ERA in 110 1/3 innings pitched.
 After the 2011 season, he played collegiate summer baseball with the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League.
 Going into his junior year in 2012, Collegiate Baseball named Appel a First Team All-American.
 As a junior, he pitched to a 10–2 record and 2.56 ERA, and won the National Pitcher of the Year Award.
 Appel was projected as a potential first overall pick in the 2012 Major League Baseball draft, but reportedly rejected an offer from the Astros for a $6 million signing bonus.
 Due to the high perceived bonus demands, Appel fell in the draft to the eighth overall selection, where he was chosen by the Pittsburgh Pirates.
 However, Appel did not sign with the Pirates before the July 13, 2012, deadline and instead played his senior year at Stanford.
 He turned down an offer of a $3.8 million signing bonus.

 Appel graduated from Stanford after the fall semester, receiving a bachelor's degree in management science and engineering.
 For the Cardinal baseball team, Appel pitched to a 10–4 record with a 2.12 ERA and struck out 130 batters in 106 1/3 innings.
 The Pac-12 Conference honored him as their Scholar-Athlete of the Year.